Who needs an expensive hop-on hop-off bus? Follow my guide to Berlin and you’ll get to see most for less by taking the city bus 100.

-In conclusion, all you need is a cheap WelcomeCard that allows you to explore Germany’s capital on your own – and my guide.
+In conclusion, all you need is a cheap WelcomeCard that allows you to explore Germany’s capital on your own.
+Oh, and of course this guide.

 Berlin by Bus 100